Blitz3DFASM/Blitz3DFASMSDK/README.md

 ### (Switch) Select ..
 Case ..
 Default

 This is a rather difficult section for beginner programmers.
+The Select-Case construct in Blitz3d is slightly different from the classic Switch-Case construct like in C++\C#\Java languages.
-In Assembly language, the CASE construct is a jump table:
+In Assembly language, for Switch Case construct is used a jump table:

            rand [mission], 0, 7   ; random mission number
            InPrint "Mission %d:", [mission]